cambridge-cares/TheWorldAvatar/Agents/STDCThermoAgent/README.md

 ## Web agent usage

 The web agent uses the [TheWorldAvatar](https://github.com/cambridge-cares/TheWorldAvatar) project knowledge graph to retrieve most of the species data needed to calculate its thermodynamic properties.
 Therefore requesting calculation substantially differs from the command line option.
-Only four inputs are allowed in the agent main route:
+Only four inputs are required in the agent main route:

 These are: